 Entrance: has 2 wide, fairly deep steps but still easy to manage solo with a pram.
 I was able to bounce the pram up and down on entrance and exit independently.

-Feeding space: The upstairs is so so large, that if you needed to sit and fit your child, whilst there aren’t any benches, you could totally and easily do so.
+Feeding space: The upstairs is so so large, that if you needed to sit and fit your child, whilst there aren’t any benches, you could easily do so.

 Entrance: Is one level, and you can leave buggy downstairs: there is a big flight of stairs to carry yourself/child up if required.